 At this time 3 years ago, I was living with my boyfriend Ryan.
 Someone I was deeply in love with.
 The first time I ever knew what love could feel like.
 We were starting our summer out in a sunny small mountain town on the front range of Colorado called Golden.

 We were college-sweethearts.
 The house was a 1 story red brick home, shaded by giant hovering oak trees.
 It was quiet, and peaceful.
 I was 25 years old, but inside I was still very young, like a second round of teenage years.
 Ryan was too, he was idealistic with fantasies of the world moving softly behind his blue eyes.
-He had the most blue eyes I had ever seen, almost surreal.
+He had the bluest eyes I had ever seen, almost surreal.

 He was a tall young man towering a little over 6 feet.
 He didn’t have defining muscles, yet somehow his natural physique reflected a masculine silhouette.
 He had dark brown hair that swept across his forehead, only emphasizing his bright blue eyes.